Santanu55555/Santanu55555/README.md

-😎 I love Cricket and Binge Watching the movies for sometimes 📫 How to reach me -&gt; drop me a mail at prajaktakhadse00@gmail.com ❤️ You can ping me at LinkedIn"><pre class="notranslate"><code>👋 Hello, Welcome to my profile 🌱 I’m currently looking for an opportunity as a JAVA Backend developer ⚡ I'm a passionate software developer
+😎 I love Cricket and Binge Watching the movies for sometimes 📫 How to reach me -&gt; drop me a mail at prajaktakhadse00@gmail.com ❤️ You can ping me at LinkedIn"><pre class="notranslate"><code>👋 Hello, Welcome to my profile 🌱 I’m currently looking for an opportunity as a Front-End developer ⚡ I'm a passionate software developer
 👀 I’m interested in problem solving and data analytics and manipulation 😂 I’m also having a great sense of humour with additional touch of memeing..